cirrus-geo/cirrus-geo/cloudformation/README.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-The minimal workflow contains a single `ChoiceState` that checks for a `succeed` field
+The minimal workflow contains a single `ChoiceState` that checks the `succeed` field in
-in the payload process block for a boolean `true` value.
+the first entry of the payload `process` block for a boolean `true` value.
 Use
 `workflows/minimal/payload.json` for testing.
 Set the `succeed` field to `false` to
 generate a failed state machine execution.